 It may come as a surprise to some that even before the Scottish independence referendum has been fought to a conclusion (as it will be in 2014, whatever the outcome) a Scottish Government already exists.
 It has done since the Scottish National Party gained minority then outright control in the Scottish Parliament, re-branding the previous ‘Executive’ a ‘Government’.
 The Glasgow poet, Tom Leonard, described this exercise as nothing more than a ‘sleekit mantra of jaunty national pride’, further reflected in the re-branding of almost every other quasi non-governmental organisation and many other institutions beyond the public sector, the most recent being ‘Police Scotland’, a new national force.

-While this raised the hackles of Leonard and others, historically it was no more than a recognition of what had existed not just since 1999 when the parliament ‘reconvened’, but had been a reality in all but name since the union of the Scottish and English parliaments nearly three hundred years earlier in 1707.
-The Scottish ‘administrative state’, lacking its pre-1707 representation, but no more corrupt than any other in Europe, continued largely unaffected by English ways till the first Reform Act.
-It grew rapidly thereafter, sometimes adapting English governance, more often than not finding its own way.
+While this raised the hackles of Leonard and others, historically it was no more than a recognition of what had existed since 1999 when the parliament ‘reconvened’, but also had been a reality in all but name since the union of the Scottish and English parliaments nearly three hundred years earlier in 1707.
+The Scottish ‘administrative state’, lacking its pre-1707 representive bodies, but no more corrupt than any other in Europe, continued largely unaffected by English ways till the first Reform Act.
+It grew rapidly thereafter, sometimes adapting English governance, but more often than not finding its own way.
 What in the long view this apparently self-styled government and Scottish society as whole have inherited from the 19th century is the subject of this book.